PSLmodels/plots/README.md

   - pytest-pep8
 ```

-To create an `environment.yml` file from an existing conda environment, browse to the plot's directory in your preferred shell, and run `conda env export > environment.yml`.

 To recreate the environment specified in the plot's `environment.yml` file, browse to the plot's directory in your preferred shell, and run `conda env create`.
+Then activate the environment with `source activate <env-name>`

 ### Plot Command-line Tools
 Install with the taxplots python package is a command-line interface (cli) which provides the following utilites: